hannxu123/detect_llm/data_save/readme.md

 The details of our dataset.
 It includes 4 major tasks.
 And 9 sub-tasks in total.
+The way to get prompts and api call python file are in data_generator/

 |              | World | Sports | Business | IMDb   | Amazon | Ivy     | Eli5  |AskHist| AskSci|
 |--------------|-------|--------|----------|--------|--------|---------|-------|-------|-------|